-Wha t information does the school

-alrea ndy know about the person?

-the person's identity been

-verifi ed?

-le the e person signed up to the DBS

-ate Service?

-Opuc ate cervice.

-Has a check been completed on the

-DBS Update Service?

-Is the e person aware of any reason why

-• should not volunteer to work with

-child ren?

-e school aware of any reason that

-child person should not work with

-Ciliu Tell?

-Decis sion

-High Risk - the person has no pre vious connection with the school AND

-can not provide references from els sewhere.
+- High Risk the person has no previous connection with the school AND cannot provide references from elsewhere.

-There is no statutory reason why the

-• er, the school should consider whether

-the person's uncorroborated backg round would raise an unacceptable risk.

-Medium Diek The nersen con pr ravida avitable references for other work

-· · · · · · · · · · · · · · · · · · · ovide suitable references for other work), they have a connection to the school,

-and no issues have come to light the ,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,

-unsuitable. iat would mean they would be

-There is no statutory reason why the nis person needs to apply for an

-er, the school may wish to do so, as no

-enhanced DBS has be seen.

-Low Risk - The person is signed u up to the DBS Update Service and the

-• tion OR The person is employed or

-volunteers elsewhere and has a recent enhanced DBS and can provide

-ne person well (eg. may be a former

-employee)

 There is no statutory reason why this person needs to apply for an enhanced DBS Certificate.
+However, the school should consider whether the person's uncorroborated background would raise an unacceptable risk. - Medium Risk The person can provide suitable references for other work with children (either paid or unpaid), they have a connection to the school, and no issues have come to light that would mean they would be unsuitable.
+There is no statutory reason why this person needs to apply for an enhanced DBS Certificate.
+However, the school may wish to do so, as no enhanced DBS has be seen. - □ Low Risk The person is signed up to the DBS Update Service and the checks reveal no negative information OR The person is employed or volunteers elsewhere and has a recent enhanced DBS and can provide references OR the school knows the person well (eg. may be a former employee)

+There is no statutory reason why this person needs to apply for an enhanced DBS Certificate.
 However, unless the person uses the DBS Update service, the school may decide to obtain a new enhanced DBS.

-Decison
+Decision

-☐ Application for enhanced DBS check is not needed.
+Application for enhanced DBS check is not needed.
 State reason(s) below:

-☐ Application for an enhanced DBS check is needed.
+□ Application for an enhanced DBS check is needed.
 State reason(s) below:

-☐ Application for an enhanced DBS check and a Barred List check is needed because the person is in Regulated Activity
+Application for an enhanced DBS check and a Barred List check is needed because the person is in Regulated Activity

 Headteacher (Print Name)

 Headteacher (Signature)

 Date

 Chair of Governors (Print Name)

 Chair of Governors (Signature)

 Date